TejanSingh/TejanSingh.github.io/index.md

 ## Modular Generator
 <iframe width="560" height="315" src="https://www.youtube.com/embed/LyJ_oABFX9k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**Modular Generator capable of seamlessly connecting modules for endless randomly generated content**
+_Modular Generator capable of seamlessly connecting modules_

 The modular generator featured above uses a system of modules with connection points to create content of any size and scale.
 The applications of this generator are far reaching: modular items like weapons, modular roads or cities, infitely deep dungeons,